Non-invasive heart failure solution.

 Either related to Medical facts or related to the cost of treatment.

-Currently, there are only two possible solutions, and unfortunately, all of them require heart or chest surgery.
+Currently, there are only two possible solutions, and unfortunately, both of them require heart or chest surgery.

 1. Heart transplant: The preferred solution.
-In the USA alone there are ≈ 2,200 donations per year, an insufficient amount to meet the demand.
+In the USA alone there are only ≈ 2,200 donations per year, a highly insufficient amount to meet the demand (300.000).

-2. Ventricular Assistance Device (VAD): Only 5,500 VAD implantation surgeries are performed annually in the US.
+2. Ventricular Assistance Device (VAD): Only 5,500 VAD implantation surgeries are performed annually in the US, a highly insufficient amount to meet the demand (300.000).

 Patients who suffer from advanced Heart Failure often have other diseases, and are weak, or frail; For these reasons, overcoming an open chest or heart surgery (with or without general anesthesia or cardiopulmonary bypass) becomes a very high risk and extreme challenge when considering the markedly increased risk for perioperative complications such as infection, bleeding, thrombosis and increased hospitalization time.